vertesy/Seurat.utils/README.md

 - #### `isave.RDS()`

   Faster saving of workspace, and compression outside R, when it can run in the background.
-Seemingly quite CPU hungry and not veryefficient compression.
+Seemingly quite CPU hungry and not very efficient compression.

 - #### `isave.RDS.pigz()`

   Faster saving of workspace, and compression outside R, when it can run in the background.
-Seemingly quite CPU hungry and not veryefficient compression.
+Seemingly quite CPU hungry and not very efficient compression.

 - #### `isave.image()`

   Faster saving of workspace, and compression outside R, when it can run in the background.
-Seemingly quite CPU hungry and not veryefficient compression.
+Seemingly quite CPU hungry and not very efficient compression.

 - #### `subsetSeuObj.and.Save()`